kingluddite/dotfiles/README.md

   * install brew bundle and install your selected apps in Brew.sh (comment in or add new apps (comments in these files are `#`) or comment out apps you don't want)
   * This installs sublime with a `subl` command line shortcut
   * This installs the zsh shell and oh-my-zsh and the spaceship theme for this shell
-  * All the aliases I like to use
+  * All the aliases I like to use are in the `aliases` file
+  * I have a function tied to an alias to start a gulp boilerplate project

 4. Symlinks
 *  `$ ./makesymlinks.sh` (inside `dotfiles`) installs all your symlinks